 The animal proteins are packed with harmful inflammatory molecules like NeuG5, Heme Iron and Endotoxins.
 Due to the presence of such inflammatory molecules in animal protein, the composition of gut flora changes after consumption of animal protein.
 And the proportion of the microbes that cause inflammation increases.

 A study has found out that a single burger can elevate the level of inflammation in gut by 70%.
 Inflammation reduces blood flow in arteries and soreness in muscle and joints.
 Something that any athlete, for that matter a normal person would like to avoid.

 As we have seen in the above table too that this animal protein also contains, harmful fat, sodium and other substances in quantities that are way more than advised consumption.

 These microbes produce inflammatory mediators like TMAO (Trimethylamine N-oxide).

-Contrary to animal-based protein, plant-based protein are packaged with antioxidants, phytochemicals, minerals and vitamins etc.
+Contrary to animal-based protein, plant-based protein is packaged with antioxidants, phytochemicals, minerals and vitamins etc.

 They reduce inflammation, optimise blood supply and gut flora.
 They are instrumental in athletic performance and recovery.